-Natural light, or white light, consists of seven colours (think rainbow) and has wavelengths ranging from 390 to 700 nano metres.
+Natural light, or white light, consists of seven colors (think rainbow) and has wavelengths ranging from 390 to 700 nanometers.
 The shorter wavelengths are more energetic and have a greater effect on our eyes.
 That is why, if we are exposed to wavelengths at the end of the spectrum for an extended period, they can be detrimental.
 This category includes blue and green light.
 However, we commonly refer to this harmful spectrum as 'blue light.'

 Natural blue light (think: the sun) is beneficial to us since it helps regulate our mood, sleep and wake cycle, and other hormone processes.
 However, it has been experimentally proved that excessive exposure to blue light from artificial sources, particularly after dark, has the following effects: